 Knowing that a big name of the sport such as Draculino was in town, Marcelo Uirapuru immediately sought Vinicius’ school.
 Marcelo remained by Draculino’s side from white belt to black belt, earning his black belt on the 17th of December 2002 after a long list of achievements in the lower levels.

 Marcelo Uirapuru also ventured into MMA for a an extensive period.
 He’s start in a new contact sport was not a very auspicious one, with three losses against top level competition such as Renato Sobral (former UFC fighter and title contender), Alexandre “Vaca” (the experienced power house from Kimura Nova Uniao) and Eduardo Conceição (Jamelão), as well as fights against Jorge Rivera and Rory Markham (both former UFC) early on.
 Marcelo did end up balancing his record with a decent victorious run further along in his career.

-Although Marcelo Azevedo has lived all over the world including Europe (Spain and Holand) and the US (Houston) where he taught BJJ, he eventually settled down in his native town of Belo Horizinte, the state capital of Minas Gerais, where he took over his Master’s position as head coach of the Gracie Barra headquarters.
+Although Marcelo Azevedo lived all over the world including Europe (Spain and Holland) and the US (Houston) where he taught BJJ, he eventually settled down in his native town of Belo Horizonte, the state capital of Minas Gerais, where he took over his Master’s position as head coach of the Gracie Barra headquarters.
 There he has helped develop the games of world champions such as Pablo Silva, Felipe Preguiça and many others.

 Marcelo Azevedo Highlight